 Minimum academic standards are maintained in the following manner:

-(f) A student who is dismissed from the program for academics or other reasons may appeal the decision by writing to the Chair of the MBA Executive Committee within seven days of receiving the dismissal letter.
+A student who is dismissed from the program for academic or other reasons, may appeal the decision by writing to the Chair of the MBA Executive Committee within seven days of receiving the notice.
+Similarly, a student who fails to satisfy the second-year graduation requirements, may request a hearing by the MBA Executive Committee to determine the remedial work.
 Upon receipt of the request, the committee will convene a hearing and give the student seven days advance notice.
-The student may appear in person or submit a written appeal.
-If the student wishes to appear, but cannot, the hearing will still be held.
-All Committee decisions are final.
+All MBA Executive Committee decisions are final.
 There is no further appellate body.

-(g) Students are considered to be in their first year for purposes of academic standards through the end of their first two full-time semesters in the MBA program.
-Lauder students and three-year JD/MBA students are considered to be in their first year through the end of their first three full-time semesters, which includes their first summer term and the subsequent two semesters of full-time residency.
+The Wharton GPA is based on the letter grades received in Wharton MBA courses.
+Thus, the GPA reflected on the transcript may not equal the Wharton GPA as the transcript GPA reflects all coursework taken at the University of Pennsylvania.
+A grading period may be a quarter or a semester.
+Contiguous grading periods are those immediately adjacent to each other.
+A semester refers to fall and spring semesters.
+The two summer terms combined shall be considered a semester if the student carries a full-time course load in the summer.
+Students are considered to be in their first year through the end of their first two full-time semesters in the MBA program.
+Lauder students and three-year JD/MBA students are considered to be in their first year through the end of their first three full-time semesters, including their first summer term and the subsequent two semesters of full-time residency.

 Our mission is to work in partnership with students, faculty, and staff to deliver an exceptional educational experience for our students in every aspect of academic affairs between admissions and graduation.